How can our group apply for graduate assembly funding?

 - You can request a Purchase Order (P.O.) from the Business Office for your project or event.
 You must also work with a vendor that is willing to accept an ASUC Purchase Order as payment which will be paid after the service has been completed.
 Some vendors may be able to generate an Invoice, to receive payment after the service has been completed.

-How do I pay for honoraria & what is required to submit a personal services agreement (PSA)?
+How do I pay for honoraria and what is required to submit a service agreement?

 Can the GA pay an invoice?